 - An appropriately reduced timetable (particularly for the first half-term) that may scale up over time, rising to a maximum of 80% timetable by the end of term 3.

-- A physics Scholar a teaching timetable where at least 50% of it is teaching physics.
+- Assign a physics Scholar a teaching timetable where at least 50% of it is teaching physics.

-- An induction period, allowing the Scholar into the school for two weeks in the Summer Term.
+- An induction period, allowing the Scholar into the school for 2 weeks in the Summer Term.

 - Arrange cover for 20 days so that Scholars can experience teaching in a contrasting school environment (ITT requirement).